Meghan (McCabe) Pryor, Ph.D.

 Associate Director, Translational PKPD Modeling

-October 2019 – Present | Spring house, Pennsylvania
+October 2019 – Present | Spring House, Pennsylvania

-January 2016 – September 2019 | San Carlos, California
+January 2016 – September 2019 | Remote

 Postdoctoral Research Fellow

-September 2014 – Februrary 2016 | Baltimore, Maryland
+September 2014 – February 2016 | Baltimore, Maryland

 Popel Systems Biology Lab